 Rice Cakes with Mashed Avocado

-Rice cakes and crackers are a great alternative for toast and adding avocados to them is a great way to make your snack appealing to your kids.
+Rice cakes and crackers are a great alternative for toast and adding avocados or guacamole to them is a great way to make your snack appealing to your kids.
 Avocado is high in monounsaturated fats and keeps cholesterol levels healthy.
-Although the small bits of popped rice require good chewing and swallowing skills, it is a great healthy snack to add to your list.
-I like using rice cakes and crackers to vary our diet of bread a bit.
+Although the small bits of popped rice require good chewing and swallowing skills, rice cakes are a great healthy snack to add to your list.
+I like using rice cakes and rice crackers to vary our diet of bread a bit.